 Benzene is a chemical compound that occurs naturally in the environment and can be manufactured synthetically as well, according to the U.S. Food and Drug Administration.
 This sweet-smelling chemical compound is colorless or slightly tinged yellow in its liquid form and is extremely flammable.

-Considered an aromatic hydrocarbon, benzene products are toxic substances that have been found to cause a wide variety of adverse side effects and complications in individuals that have been exposed to high concentrations of the chemicals for long periods of time.
+Considered an aromatic hydrocarbon, benzene products are toxic substances that have been found to cause a wide variety of adverse side effects and complications in individuals who have been exposed to high concentrations of the chemicals for long periods of time.

 Benzene Side Effects